 If you have ideas for levels, we’d love to hear from you!

 Probably the easiest way to let us know about your ideas, is to create a login on the GitHub website and create an issue for TBE.
 We’ll work with you to make your ideas happen.
-Note that Milestone B will feature a level editor again, so you can design your own levels!
+Note that as of Milestone B we have a level editor again, so you can design your own levels!

 Add more code